 We’re open.
 Behavioral Framework remains committed to our clients, employees, and their families.
-We will continue to honestly and openly communicate with parents, caregivers, and employees as this situation evolves and allow you to make the decisions most appropriate for your family.
+We will continue to communicate with parents, caregivers, and employees honestly and openly as this situation evolves and allow you to make the decisions most appropriate for your family.

 We’ve worked with many of you for years and value the trust you have in us.
 We understand that you and your family depend on us to deliver the essential, meaningful, and impactful therapy your children need.
 We don’t take this responsibility lightly and intend to continue providing these needed services.
-We want you to know that during these extraordinary times, we are here for you.

 - All administrative staff except our Chief Clinical Officer and CEO are working from home.